BrianHare/ccsc-regional-treasurer-instructions/README.md

 particular item, just tell the CCSC Treasurer as much about the expense as possible and they will classify it.

-The procedure for the CCSC Treasurer to disperse funds is as follows:
+The procedure for the CCSC Treasurer to disburse funds is as follows:

-1. The CCSC Treasurer can only disperse funds (except for advances to a college or university or a deposit to a supplier) on the receipt of an invoice (for which they can only pay the company issuing the invoice), a travel reimbursement form, or a personal
+1. The CCSC Treasurer can only disburse funds (except for advances to a college or university or a deposit to a supplier) on the receipt of an invoice (for which they can only pay the company issuing the invoice), a travel reimbursement form, or a personal